shiroonidg/shiroonidg/README.md

-Hi, I'm Dhairya — a B.Tech CSE student & aspiring full-stack dev.
+Hi, I'm Dhairya — a B.Tech CSE student & AI enthusiast.
 Fuelled by curiosity, coffee, and code.
 Currently leveling up my skills.
 I build, break, and rebuild — one project at a time.